 So how can you determine what people are looking for?
 This is where keyword research and topical research come into play.
 For a detailed explanation of how we do keyword research, click here.
 Using the Google Adwords Keyword Research tool you can uncover some pretty good insight into what people are looking for.

 When writing a blog or content for a page, rule number one is to focus on one keyword topic per page.
 Don’t try to cram as many keywords into a post as possible, you’ll only end up confusing your reader.
-By focusing on one keyword topic, you can create a piece of content that specifically addresses a pain point or solution.
+By focusing on one target keyword topic, you can create a piece of content that specifically addresses a pain point or solution.
 This results in better content for both your end-user as well as the search engines.

 Use your core keyword in the page or post title and then again within the first 100 words of the content.
 After that, it's a smart idea to use LSI (Latent Semantic Indexing) keyword throughout your content.
 LSI Keywords are semantically related to your main keyword and help the search engines determine a page's relevancy.
 If you need help finding some LSI Keywords, check out this nifty little tool.